neboduus/MDSWatermarking/README.md

 # Multimedia Data Security - Watermarking

+Watermarking is a technique which can be used to insert information into images in order to prevent for example illegal distribution of private images.
 The following work contains an implementation of the technique published in following article:
 >
 > -- <cite>Arya, Ranjan & Singh, Shalu & Saharan, Ravi.
 (2015).
 A Secure Non-blind Block Based Digital Image Watermarking Technique Using DWT and DCT.
 10.1109/ICACCI.2015.7275917. </cite>
+Basically we embed a 32x32 binary watermark into a 512x512 gereyscale image.
+For more details such as Threshold computation, please refer to next chapter but also to the Rules.pdf file which contains the rules of the challage where this project was used to reach position 8/15.

 ## Requirements
 The code provided was developed and tested on Matlab R2019b.